Dagmar Lange

-Dagmar Maria Lange (31 March 1914, Västerås – 9 October 1991, Nora) was a Swedish author of crime fiction under the pen name Maria Lang.
+Dagmar Maria Lange (31 March 1914 – 9 October 1991, Nora) was a Swedish author of crime fiction under the pen name Maria Lang.
 She was one of the first detective novelists in the Swedish language, and her books helped make the genre popular in Sweden.

 Early life and academic career

 Lange was born in Västerås to journalist Clas Lange and Elsa Kejser.
 The family moved to Lindesberg in 1915, when her father was appointed editor and publisher of the newspaper Bergslagernas Tidning.
 In 1917 her father died from appendicitis, when Dagmar Lange was just two years old.
 In 1919 her mother married merchant Carl Ivar Olson, and they settled in Nora.

 Lange enrolled as a student of Scandinavian languages in Uppsala in 1933, and from 1934 at Stockholms högskola.
 The subject for her PhD thesis in 1946 was Pontus Wikner.
 From 1946 to 1968 she worked at Ahlströmska skolan (Nya Elementarskolan för flickor), a private gymnasium in Stockholm, first as a teacher and eventually as the principal.